- 📖 Geeky Medics OSCE Book

 - secondary liver metastases – common primary sites include GI, lung and breast cancers

-- other causes of right upper quadrant mass – cholecystitis, gallbladder mucocoele, extrahepatic cholangiocarcinoma, mass within small bowel, ascending/transverse colon or connective tissues
+- other causes of right upper quadrant mass – cholecystitis, gallbladder mucocoele, extrahepatic cholangiocarcinoma, mass within the small bowel, ascending/transverse colon or connective tissues

 Diagnostic tests for patients with suspected liver cancer include: